 If the RFS's volume obligations exceed the volume of renewable fuel the market can absorb, the market will have hit the so-called "blend wall."
-The blend wall represents the point at which there is an insufficient supply of Renewable Identification Numbers ("RINs") to allow obligated parties to satisfy their volume obligations under the RFS.
+The blend wall represents the point at which there is an insufficient supply of RINs to allow obligated parties to satisfy their volume obligations under the RFS.
 Hitting the blend wall would lead to a significant increase in the price of fuel and would inflict substantial harm on the United States economy.
 This damage would be caused by a shortage of RINs, which are used to ensure compliance with the RFS's volume obligations.
 A RIN is an artificial commodity that has become an integral component of manufacturers' ability to produce and import fuel.
-If the market reaches the blend wall, there will not be enough RINs to allow obligated parties to satisfy their volume obligated parties that would inevitably be unable to acquire sufficient RINs, they could face fines from the Agency or might make other decisions to lower their obligations under the program by reducing or exporting production.
-All of these situations will add costs to fuel production and, as happens in every industry, these costs will be passed down to retailers and ultimately will be absorbed by consumers.9
+If the market reaches the blend wall, there will not be enough RINs to allow obligated parties to satisfy their volume obligations under the RFS.
+This will result in significantly elevated prices for RINs that are available.
+For those obligated parties that would inevitably be unable to acquire sufficient RINs, they could face fines from the Agency or might make other decisions to lower their obligations under the program by reducing or exporting production.
+All of these situations will add costs to fuel production and, as happens in every industry, these costs will be passed down to retailers and ultimately will be absorbed by consumers.6